vechain/grant-program/applications/digital-village.md

       - View and Place a Bid
       - View and Back a Project - Crowdfunding process
       - View Profile
-    - Development of NFT Marketplace
+    - Development of NFT Marketplace - In-progress
-      - User Registration - Sign Up
-      - User Sign Up
-      - User Profile Set-Up
 - Are there any teams who have already contributed (financially) to the project?
   - No
 - Have you applied for other grants so far?